SyedMohamed01/Overdue_Analysis/README.md

 # Overdue Analysis

 ## Project Overview
-The **Overdue Analysis** project focuses on identifying and analyzing overdue loans to provide actionable insights for financial institutions.
-This analysis is essential for monitoring loan performance, understanding delinquency trends, and improving risk management strategies.
+The **Overdue Analysis** project focuses on analyzing overdue loans to uncover patterns and identify risk factors associated with loan defaults.
+Using Python and Jupyter Notebook, loan and client data were processed and visualized to assess overdue amounts, late payment trends, and repayment behaviors.
+The analysis provided actionable insights into factors contributing to overdue amounts and highlighted segments at higher risk.
+This work emphasizes the importance of data-driven strategies in managing risk and implementing proactive measures to reduce default rates.

 ## Key Features
-- **Overdue Trends:** Tracks overdue loans over time, categorizing them by late days, loan types, and other criteria.
+- **Overdue Trends Analysis:** Tracks overdue loans over time, categorizing them by late days, loan types, and other relevant criteria.
-- **Portfolio at Risk (PaR):** Calculates the percentage of the loan portfolio at risk due to overdue payments.
+- **Risk Factor Identification:** Identifies the key factors contributing to overdue amounts and highlights high-risk segments.
-- **Customer Segmentation:** Groups customers based on their repayment behavior and overdue statuses.
+- **Customer Segmentation:** Analyzes repayment behaviors to segment customers based on their likelihood to default.
-- **Loan Performance Metrics:** Analyzes key indicators such as overdue principal, overdue interest, and total overdue amounts.
+- **Loan Performance Metrics:** Visualizes overdue amounts and repayment patterns, helping institutions monitor their portfolio’s health.

 ## Tools and Technologies
 - **Python**: For data processing and advanced analytics.
-- **Jupyter Notebook**: For an interactive and well-documented analysis.
+- **Jupyter Notebook**: For interactive analysis and clear documentation.
 - **Pandas and NumPy**: To manage and analyze data efficiently.
 - **Matplotlib and Seaborn**: For visualizing overdue trends and distributions.